cpouchon/ORTHOSKIM/README.md

 ### 4.1.
 ORTHOSKIM arguments

 **-c (config file):** config file edited by users.
 See instructions above.

 **-m (mode):** different modes encoded in ORTHOSKIM.
-> * **alignment:**: Give taxa alignments of selected genes.
+> * **alignment:**: Give taxa alignment of selected genes.
 Each gene are aligned individually with MAFFT and then concatenated.
 Multiple targets (-t) can be set.
 A selection of taxa can be performed to decide to which taxa will be align.
 Alignments can also be trimmed or not.
 A concatenation and a partition file are generated.

 > * **database:** compute the reference bank of gene database for the chloroplast, mitochondrion and nucrdna targets.
 Annotation needs to be collected in a single file in genbank/embl format.
-Seeds are required from one organism for each targeted genes with a standard gene name.
+Seeds are required from one organism for each targeted genes using a standard gene name.
 CDS genes are given in proteic sequences and others in nucleotidic sequences.

 > * **capture:** Capture of genes from targeted markers.
 A selection of the closest reference is made for each gene according to the taxonomy.
-If errors occurred during this step, OrthoSkim will use seeds as reference (exception for busco and uce targets).
+If errors occurred during this step, ORTHOSKIM will use seeds as reference (exception for busco and nuclear targets).
 Users has to collected seeds for the targeted genes.
 Users choose to capture exonic, intronic or both regions.

-> * **checking:** Checking of the family rank found for given gene with blast into the NCBI database and taxonomic comparison with taxid given for the queried taxa.
+> * **checking:** Checking of the family rank capture for a given gene with BLAST into the NCBI database.

-> * **cleaning:** Cleaning of contigs according blast mapping into RNA databases and DBFAM databases.
-An expected taxonomic level is required to consider as "good" contigs for which the best-hit corresponds to this level.
+> * **cleaning:** Cleaning of contigs according BLAST mapping into RNA databases and DBFAM databases.
+An expected taxonomic level is required to consider as "good" contigs when the best-hit corresponds to this level.

-> * **assembly:** Perform global assembly using SPAdes assembler.
+> * **assembly:** Perform global assembly using SPADES assembler.
 Specificities for assembly are given in the config file (Kmer, memory, threads).

-> * **reformate:** Extract and reformate the scaffold fasta file for each taxa.
-A Samples/ subdirectory is generated containing all taxa contig files.
+> * **format:** Extract and format the scaffold fasta file for each taxa.
+A *Samples/* subdirectory is generated containing all taxa contig files.

 > * **statistic_assembly:** Compute summary statistics of cleaned assemblies.
 Informations over the contigs number, the contigs size, the GC content, the N50 value are generated.

 > * **statistic_capture:** Compute summary statistics of extraction.
 A file (target_report.log) is generated including the taxa recovery, the mean size and the range size by gene.
 Multiple targets (-t) can be set.

-**-t (targets):** targeted regions by the mode (-m) used.
+**-t (targets):** targeted regions accordint to the mode (-m) used.

 > For *database* mode:
-> * **chloroplast** (creation of chloroplast database containing CDS+rRNA+trnL-UAA genes)
+> * **chloroplast** (creation of chloroplast database containing CDS, rRNA, trnL-UAA genes)
-> * **mitochondrion** (creation of mitochondrial database containing CDS+rRNA genes)
+> * **mitochondrion** (creation of mitochondrial database containing CDS and rRNA genes)
-> * **nucrdna** (creation of ribosomal database containing rRNA genes and probes for spacer regions)
+> * **nucrdna** (creation of ribosomal database containing rRNA genes and probes for internal spacer regions)

 > For *alignment*, *capture* and *stat_capture* modes:
 > * **busco** (BUSCO markers)
 > * **chloroplast_CDS** (coding sequence of chloroplast)
 > * **chloroplast_rRNA** (non coding chloroplast rRNA genes)
-> * **chloroplast_tRNA** (only tRNA trnL-UAA gene)
+> * **chloroplast_tRNA** (only tRNA trnL-UAA gene for now)
 > * **mitochondrion_CDS** (coding sequence of mitochondrion)
 > * **mitochondrion_rRNA** (non coding mitochondrial rRNA genes)
-> * **nucleus_aa** (nucleus genes in proteic sequences in databse)
+> * **nucleus_aa** (nuclear genes with proteic sequences in references)
-> * **nucleus_nt** (nucleus genes in nucleotidic sequences in databse)
+> * **nucleus_nt** (nuclear genes with nucleotidic sequences in references)

-> For *assembly* and *reformate* modes:
+> For *assembly* and *format* modes:
-> * **spades** (use of SPAdes software to compute genomic assemblies)
+> * **spades** (use of SPADES software to compute genomic assemblies)
-> * **rnaspades** (use RNA version of SPAdes software to compute transcriptomic assemblies)
+> * **rnaspades** (use RNA version of SPADES software to compute transcriptomic assemblies)

 ### 4.2.
 ORTHOSKIM tutorials

-In this section, we describe a tutorial to capture chloroplast, mitochondrial and ribosomal genes for our list of taxa.
+In this section, we describe a tutorial to capture chloroplast, mitochondrial and ribosomal genes for genome skimming libraries.

 #### 4.2.1. databases

-To begin, users have to install all dependencies, create a sample file, edit the *config_orthoskim.txt* and the *tools.sh* files and collect annotations files for the targeted compartments.
-By default, subsets of genomic annotations are given for Viridiplantae with ORTHOSKIM to quickly run the software.
+To begin, users have to install all dependencies, create a sample file, edit the *config_orthoskim.txt* and the *tools.sh* files and collect annotations for the targeted compartments.
+By default, subsets of genomic annotations are given for *Viridiplantae* to quickly run the software.

-Here, we show an example to collect these annotations from the [NCBI](https://www.ncbi.nlm.nih.gov/genbank/) for the chloroplast for plants.
+Here, we show an example to collect chloroplast annotations for plants from the [NCBI](https://www.ncbi.nlm.nih.gov/genbank/).

 ```
 wget -m -np -nd 'ftp://ftp.ncbi.nlm.nih.gov/refseq/release/plastid/' -A.genomic.gbff.gz